Meta-learning via Language Model In-context Tuning: Approach

 In-context tuning directly optimizes pre-trained LMs with the few-shot in-context learning objective \cite{brown2020language}: task-agnostic LMs are meta-trained to perform few-shot in-context learning on a wide variety of training tasks.
 Similar to in-context learning, LMs trained with in-context tuning adapt to a new task by using few-shot training examples as the input prefix.

-More formally, during meta-training, we build the model input by concatenating the task instruction $I_{T}$, task input-output pairs $S_{T} \subseteq D_{T}$, and the task input $x^{\text{target}}_{T}$\footnote{We sometimes abbreviate ``target'' as ``tgt'' to save space.} to be classified.
-Then we fine-tune a pre-trained LM to predict $y^{\text{target}}_{T}$ and we hope that the model learns to make use of the in-context examples $S_{T}$.
-Here is the few-shot in-context learning objective $\mathcal{L}$:
+Formally, during meta-training, we build the model input by concatenating the task instruction $I_{T}$, task input-output pairs $S_{T} \subseteq D_{T}$, and the task input $x^{\text{target}}_{T}$\footnote{We sometimes abbreviate ``target'' as ``tgt'' to save space.} to be classified.
+We then fine-tune a pre-trained LM to predict $y^{\text{target}}_{T}$ and hope that the model learns to use the in-context examples $S_{T}$.
+Here is the few-shot in-context tuning objective $\mathcal{L}$:

 To adapt to a new task $\Tilde{T}$ at test time, we directly concatenate the few-shot examples $S_{\Tilde{T}}$ with the instruction $I_{\Tilde{T}}$ and the target task input $x^{\text{target}}_{\Tilde{T}}$ to be classified to form the model input, and ask the model to predict its corresponding output.
 No gradient update is performed during adaptation.